thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 );
 ```

-In a relational database management system, a many-to-many relationship is implemented by means of an join table, AB, with two one-to-many relationships.
+In a relational database management system, a many-to-many relationship is implemented by means of a join table, AB, with two one-to-many relationships.
 A -> AB and B -> AB.
-In this case the logical primary key for AB is formed from the two foreign keys.

 ```sql
 CREATE TABLE movies (